Francesco Zagatti

 Francesco Zagatti (18 April 1932 – 7 March 2009) was an Italian professional footballer who played as a defender.
 He usually played as an attacking full-back on either flank, and was known to be a generous, tenacious, and hard-working player, with an ability to make runs down the flank and get on the end of his teammates' passes.

 Playing career

 Zagatti started his career at A.C.
 Milan.
-He played in their youth team, before making his senior debut in a Serie A game against S.S.
-Lazio, on 1 June 1952.
+He played in their youth team, before making his senior debut in a Serie A game against Lazio, on 1 June 1952.
 He went on to spend his whole career with the Rossoneri, later captaining the squad, and winning four Scudetti, one European Cup and one Latin Cup.

 After retirement

 After his retirement, Zagatti stayed at Milan as the coach of the youth team and later as a scout.
 During the 1981–82 season, he also served as head coach for a couple of games.